aws-samples/plsql2python-codellama-code-conversion/README.md

   execution role should work fine.
 When running in SageMaker, the default role will be specified, otherwise you must supply it to the [`deploy_endpoint.py`](deploy_endpoint.py) script as an input argument.

+## Code requirements

+The code is translated one stored procedure at a time, and those are separated using a heuristics process, For this heuristic code to work, make sure that the `PROCEDURE`, `FUNCTION` & `END;` instructions are placed at the start of the line, with no added spaces before them.

 ## Running the code

 In order to convert the code, you will need a SageMaker endpoint with CodeLlama Instruct already deployed.